risayware/UFC-Fighter-Search/README.md

 ## How I built this

-I'm a fresh software engineering graduate builduing personal projects.
+I'm a fresh software engineering graduate building personal projects.
 I started from a "movie search" tutorial pattern and adapted it for a domain I actually care about (UFC), then extended it with new pieces: a fighter detail modal, weight-class filters, and stricter handling of the API's quirks.
 I used AI assistance for code review, debugging, and pair-programming through the harder parts and then went back through the entire codebase line by line to make sure I understand every decision and can defend every choice.
 Happy to walk through any file.

 ---